CSCfi/csc-user-guide/docs/apps/chipster_genomes.md

 ## Usage

-chipster_genomes tool in included in _biokit module_.
-So to make it available, you must first run the set-up command:
+The `chipster_genomes` tool is included in the `biokit` module, so to make it available, you must first run the set-up command:
 ```text
 module load biokit
 ```